wmathurin/SimpleApollo/STEPS.md

 We completely changed the application to give you a list of tasks (todos).
 Each task has an owner and due date and can either be done or not.
 The main screen shows a task list which can be deleted or marked as complete or not.
 There is an add button which brings up a card for creating a new task.
-It has a date picker (but the owner is always you - Owner picker was added later).
+It has a date picker(using [react native datepicker](https://github.com/xgfe/react-native-datepicker)).
+But the owner is always you - Owner picker was added later.

 It is making use of GraphQL for querying and updating, adding and deleting records.